FujiNet: a Swiss Army knife for your Atari!

 All right, folks, I have finally gotten these to a point where I feel comfortable that I can get them produced, tested, and out the door to you.
 The 400/800 cases are still finishing, but they will be in the colors (same manufacturer and same color) that the original run from FujiNet were printed in.
 I have put clearly identified copies of the pictures from FujiNet of the cases and will replace them as soon as they come off of the printer.
 The XL and XE cases are finished and we are in the process of printing more.

 NOTE: These also INCLUDE the fix so that you can use CAS files once that becomes available.
+This means that we have already installed the "MOTOR" resistor on the SIO port for you.

 The base option has no on-off switch.
 It is permanently on and will come on as soon as you turn on your Atari.
 The base option also has no case. (but does, as should be obvious, have the SIO coverings.
 It is AS PICTURED above.